Skip to content

 Bioavailable berberine with chromium and zinc in the mineral complex Berbersome

-Changed intercellular communication – conclusion
+Altered intercellular communication – Conclusion

-Our cells communicate with each other every day in a wide variety of languages, completely unnoticed by us.
-Only in old age, when the changes in intercellular communication become noticeable, do we feel some of the consequences.
-Depending on which cells are affected, we can do something about it today.
-Especially with regard to insulin resistance, there is very good data that sufficient exercise, a healthy diet, fasting and dietary supplements such as berberine can reverse insulin resistance.
+Our cells communicate with each other every day in a variety of languages, without us noticing.
+It is only in old age, when the changes in intercellular communication become noticeable, that we feel some of the consequences.
+Depending on which cells are affected, we can already do something about it todayEspecially with regard to insulin resistance, there is very good data that sufficient exercise, a healthy Diet, fasting and Dietary supplements such as berberine can reverse insulin resistance.

 MoleQlar ONE combines 13 longevity ingredients with effects on all twelve molecular hallmarks of aging.
 In just one sachet per day.